You’ve heard of the term narcissist, but what does it actually mean?

 And what is this unique type of abuse a narcissist inflicts on people?

-Hi I’m Mel, I am a counsellor in Littlehampton and I specialise in helping my clients identify and recover from toxic relationships and narcissistic abuse.
+Hi I’m Mel, I am a therapist in the UK and I specialise in helping my clients identify and recover from toxic relationships and narcissistic abuse.
 I’ve written this blog to support World Narcissistic Abuse Awareness Day on 1st June because I want to help raise awareness about this insidious and silent abuse because it is affecting literally millions of people around the world, yet it’s still not common knowledge or talked about.

 So what is a narcissist?